 The procedure for each of the remaining 95 points is as follows: If the voltage equals the ideal value of 0 volts, the deviation is 0.0.
 If the voltage is within 240 millivolts of 0 volts, the absolute value of the deviation from 0 volts is weighted by a factor of 1.0.
-If the voltage is more than 240 millivolts from 0 volts, the absolute value of the deviation from 0 volts is weighted by a factor of 10.
+If the voltage is more than 240 millivolts from 0 volts, the absolute value of the deviation from 0 volts is weighted by a factor of 1.0.
 For details, see Koza, Bennett, Lohn, Dunlap, Andre, and Keane 1997b.

-4.4.3 Computational Circuit
+4.4.4.
+Fitness Measure for the Computational Circuit